 {% endnavList %}

-AnQiCMS template engine built-in a variety of powerful filters, among which several are specifically used for string truncation, which is the key to solving the problem of long navigation descriptions:truncatechars/truncatechars_html/truncatewordsandtruncatewords_html.
+The AnQiCMS template engine built-in a variety of powerful filters, among which there are several specifically for string truncation, which is the key to solving the problem of long navigation descriptions:truncatechars/truncatechars_html/truncatewordsandtruncatewords_html.

-For continuous writing languages like Chinese, the concept of a word is not as clear as in English, so it is usuallytruncatecharsortruncatechars_htmlmore applicable.
+For Chinese and other continuous writing languages, the concept of words is not as clear as in English, so in most cases

 {% navList navs %}